Canon 40D vs Nikon D100

 Studio photographers will appreciate that the Canon 40D (unlike the D100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the D100 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the D100 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the 40D was followed by the Canon 50D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 40D and D100 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Nikon D100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Nikon D100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.